Eventuous/docs/docs/subscriptions/eventhandler/index.md

 Event handlers are the final step in the subscription event processing [pipeline](../pipes).
 Each subscription has a single consumer that holds a collection of event handlers added to the subscription.
 The consumer calls all the event handlers simultaneously, collects the results, and then acknowledges the event to the subscription.

-One common example of an event handler is a [read model](../../read-models) model projector.
+One common example of an event handler is a [read model](../../read-models) projector.
 Eventuous currently supports projecting events to MongoDB, but you can use any other database or file system.

 ## Abstractions